mdfecioru/toolsdoc/git/git_concepts.md

 ```
 # Initialize a new git repository
 > git init

+# configuring git
+#   --local: applies the configurations for the current repo only
+#   --global: applies the configurations for the user directory
+#   --system: applies the configurations for the git instalation
+> git config --local user.name "First Last"
+> git config --local user.email "email@address"

+# remove configs
+# remove a specific setting from a specific config level
+> git config --global --unset user.name
+# Edit a config level
+> git config --global --edit
+# Remove a confic section
+git config --global --remove-section user

+# View configuration values
+> git config --list --show-origin       # shows all configs from all sources
+> git config user.name                  # shows the value of user.name

 # Add files to staging area
 > git add ...